GNOME/gimp-macos-build/README.md

 # Build GIMP/macOS inside CircleCI

-This repository contains files related to GIMP/macOS build using CircleCI.
+This repository contains files related to GIMP/macOS build using CircleCI and some tips that could help with local development as well.

 ## Build process description

-To build GIMP/macOS we are using [fork](https://gitlab.gnome.org/samm-git/gtk-osx/tree/gimp) of the [gtk-osx](https://gitlab.gnome.org/GNOME/gtk-osx) project (`gimp` branch).
+To build GIMP/macOS we are using this repo, which contains a fork of relevant parts of the [gtk-osx](https://gitlab.gnome.org/GNOME/gtk-osx) project (`gimp` branch).
 Fork adds modules related to GIMP and some gimp-specific patches to GTK.
 Currently build is done using CircleCI.